 France is the land of bistro – that means high-quality, yet casual dining on the corners of streets.
-What’s more – each area of France has a speciality.
+What’s more – each area of France has a specialty.
 The creamy, rich sauces of Normandy to the coastal seafood of Provence, each area has its own flavour.
-Le Chapon Fin in Bordeaux excels with this regional cooking identity – while you can enjoy incredible light delights at Le Cafe de Paris; supposedly the place where the crepe suzette was invented!
+Le Chapon Fin in Bordeaux excels with this regional cooking identity – while you can enjoy incredible light delights at Le Cafe de Paris; supposedly the place where my guilty pleasure, the crepe suzette was invented.
 If you’re after unique, why not head to the basement dining experience of the romantic La Boheme in Toulouse?
-No matter where you are – try the Coq au Vin – it’s a rich dish, but you could say it’s France on a plate!
+No matter where you are – try the Coq au Vin, it’s a rich dish yearning to be ordered.
+Let me know how you get on… *daydreams*

 5 – Art

 Mona Lisa.
 Nike of Samothrace.
 The Seated Scribe.
 What do these timeless pieces of art have in common?
 They are situated within the halls of Paris’ world famous Louvre Museum – the largest museum in the world.
 While the Louvre is worth a visit, Musée de l’Orangerie contains some of Monet’s work, where the Palais des Beaux Arts in Lille contains some of Rembrandt’s finest art.
 My only regret is not going in, but taking photos outside instead…